smizato/Garage-Management-System/README.md

-# GM-SYS
+# Garage Management System (GM-SYS)

-JavaFXML programme to manage Garages for the company
+This is a JavaFXML programme built with netbeans using sqlite for the database system to manage Garage appointments.